 Franchisee Glenda Woosley has always felt that more can be done to make the holidays extra special for the Darboy community.
 In 2009, she came up with a solution: host a Christmas Eve dinner at Culver’s for the less fortunate in her community.

 Woosley works with local school social workers to extend dinner invitations to families in need.
-The event includes a full dinner with cookies and a build-your-own Sundae bar for dessert.
+The event includes a full dinner with cookies and a build-your-own Fresh Frozen Custard dish bar for dessert.
 “Each person that attends our dinner leaves with a gift,” Woosley explains.
 Young children receive gifts chosen especially for them, like dolls, trucks and Legos®, and adults and older children receive gift cards.
 Each family also goes home with a bag of paper goods, a box of food items and if needed, hats and mittens to keep warm over winter.
 Santa Claus even hands out books and stuffed animals to children.